 3. Follow Up Every Two Weeks

-Reach out to your contact person(s) at the companies where you’ve interviewed every two weeks.
+Then, reach out to your primary contact person(s) every two weeks.
 If you call more often, they’ll feel stalked.
 Make contact less often and they’ll assume you’ve lost interest.
 Call the hiring manager, if you have met him/her, and the recruiter/HR rep on the search.

-Ask for a search status.
-Graciously restate your interest in the job.
+Ask where they’re at in the hiring process.
+Graciously restate your interest in the position.
 Both HR and the hiring manager have tasks to complete in getting to an offer.
 It’s good for them to visit the status of their search every two weeks.
 Your calls will make that happen and might get a stalled process moving again.

 If you don’t connect on the phone, leave voice mails and send an email addressed to both people.